Yehoshama/AlgorithmicBacktestingEngine/README.md

 ---

+> ⚠️ **Note from the Developer**
+> Apologies for the lack of recent updates — I've been hired for a freelance position and am currently juggling two jobs.
+Until I complete these freelance projects, updates to this repository will be limited, if at all.
+Thank you for your understanding and continued interest!

+---

 ## 🚀 Portfolio Showcase & MVP Goal

 This is a **portfolio project** created to demonstrate software architecture, modular design, and algorithmic trading concepts.